sighani/SENG202_KaiTech/README.txt

 After either option, right click pom.xml on the left of IntelliJ, and click 'Add As Maven Project'.
 Afterwards, you can go into the Main class in src/main/java/kaitech/controller, right click it and click Run 'Main.main()'

+If there is an error 'Project SDK not defined', then go to: File > Project Structure.
+There should be a Project tab under Project Settings, where you can select an SDK.
+Click Apply, then OK after making a selection.